 The value of bitcoin, the most well-known crypto-currency, have surged in the last few years, then peaked at the end of 2017, and are now on a roller-coaster route of ups and downs.
 Early investors are collecting piles of money, while other crypto-currency hucksters hawk get-rich-quick schemes.

 Bitcoin may seem convoluted, obscure and detached from lived reality, existing solely in bits and bytes and serving only the techno-savvy.
-But there&rsquo… Read More
+But… Read More

 AquaBounty, the controversial U.S. firm that has figured out how to make Atlantic salmon grow faster through genetic engineering, continues its march toward widespread distribution of its salmon.